Recently updated on: December 27, 2023

 The Problem with New Year's Resolutions

-Though these are certainly desirable goals, there is a catch – most of these new year’s resolutions will eventually fail.
+Though these are desirable goals, there is a catch - most New Year's resolutions will eventually fail.

 New Year's Resolutions are Overrated.